joao-frohlich/cpython/Doc/library/pickle.rst

 The data format used by :mod:`pickle` is Python-specific.
-This has the advantage that there are no restrictions imposed by external standards such as JSON (which can't represent pointer sharing); however it means that non-Python programs may not be able to reconstruct pickled Python objects.
+This has the advantage that there are no restrictions imposed by external standards such as JSON or XDR (which can't represent pointer sharing); however it means that non-Python programs may not be able to reconstruct pickled Python objects.

 By default, the :mod:`pickle` data format uses a relatively compact binary